google/dive/README.md

 The capture files will be saved at the path specified with the `--download_path` option or the current directory if this option not specified.

 #### GFXR Capture
-GFXR capturing can be triggered in the ui or in with the cli.
+GFXR capturing can be triggered in the ui or within the cli.

 To begin a GFXR capture in the ui, either press key `F6` or click `Capture` at the top left corner and select `GFXR Capture` from the dropdown menu.